baryluk/fnirsi-usb-power-data-logger/README.md

-Data logger for FNIRSI FNB48 and FNIRSI C1 USB power meters
+Data logger for FNIRSI FNB48, FNIRSI C1 and FNIRSI FNB58 USB power meters
 ------------------------------------------------------------

-FNIRSI FNB48 and FNIRSI C1 are cheap and relatively good USB power meters, supporting various charging protocols, voltages, and additionally PC communication.
+FNIRSI FNB48, FNIRSI C1 FNIRSI FNB58 are cheap and relatively good USB power meters, supporting various charging protocols, voltages, and additionally PC communication.

 This is a result of reverse engineering of FNB-48 protocol over lazy Saturday.